learn-co-curriculum/react-hooks-redux-data-flow/README.md

 An important thing to note about reducers is that they are pure functions.
 Let's remember the characteristics of pure functions:

-1. Pure functions are only determined by their input values
+1. The return value of pure functions are only determined by their input values.

-2. Pure Functions have no side effects.
+2. Pure functions have no side effects.
 By this we mean pure functions do not have any effect outside of the function.
 They only return a value.

-> Note: The reason we like pure functions so much is because if a function has no effect outside of the object, and if the function always returns the same value given a specific input, this means that our functions become really predictable.
-In addition, the lack of side effects means that the functions are also contained, and can be used safely without affecting the rest of your application.
+> Note: The reason we like pure functions so much is because if a function has
+> no effect outside of the object, and if the function always returns the same
+> value given a specific input, this means that our functions become really
+> predictable.
+In addition, the lack of side effects means that the functions are
+> also contained, and can be used safely without affecting the rest of your
+> application.

 Let's take these two characteristics of pure functions in turn, and ensure that we are adhering to them here.